Nigerian coach sells boots gifted by Victor Osimhen before AFCON, fans react

 - Victor Osimhen will lead Nigeria to the 2025 Africa Cup of Nations (AFCON) after finishing in second place at the last edition

-A Nigerian coach has stirred the social media after selling a pair of boots gifted to him by Super Eagles striker Victor Osimhen
+A Nigerian coach has stirred social media after selling a pair of boots gifted to him by Super Eagles striker Victor Osimhen.

-Victor Osimhen scored a hat trick against the Cheetahs of Benin Republic in the 4-0 win during the last qualification match at Godswill Akpabio Stadium in Uyo, Akwa Ibom last October.
+Victor Osimhen scored a hat trick against the Cheetahs of Benin Republic in the 4-0 win during the last qualification match at Godswill Akpabio Stadium in Uyo, Akwa Ibom in October.

 The Galatasaray forward located a fan who hailed him after scoring his 29th goal for Nigeria and gave out his boots, per ESPN.